Benzodiazepines

 In recent years, a number of benzodiazepine-type new psychoactive substances (NPS) have emerged.
 These are drugs that have been newly developed or developed years ago but have recently resurfaced.

-In the UK, many 'street benzos' contain an NPS benzodiazepine, like etizolam, rather than historically familiar drugs like diazepam.
+In Scotland, many ‘street benzos’ contain an NPS benzodiazepine, like etizolam, rather than historically familiar drugs like diazepam.

 ‘Street benzos’ are sometimes sold to look like genuine medicines in branded counterfeit packaging, but they are most commonly found as pressed pills sold loose in bags.

-'Street benzos' may be mis-sold as diazepam but they are often referred to using generic, interchangeable terms such as vallies, blues and benzos.
+‘Street benzos’ may be mis-sold as diazepam but they’re often referred to using generic, interchangeable terms like vallies, blues and benzos.

 Risks of benzodiazepine use